Fellowship Program Director: Micah Hill, M.D.

 Fellows in the first year cover an average of 2-3 in house calls at Walter Reed over the course of the entire first year.
 There is no in-house call in years two and three.
 Throughout the fellowship, fellows will average one weekend call per month, which involves ART patient care (sonography and retrievals).
 This call is not in house and typically completed by the 2PM on the call day.
 The program rigorously adheres to all ACGME and ABOG duty hour regulations.

-- Alan H. DeCherney, M.D., Reproductive Surgery and Assisted Reproduction
+- Alan H. DeCherney, M.D., Reproductive Surgery, Assisted Reproduction and Infertility

 - William H. Catherino, M.D., Ph.D., Uterine Fibroids